 2. Sing the song as a group.
 The familiar tune of “Twinkle, Twinkle, Little Star” makes it easy for kids to pick up.Repeat the song a couple of times to help the children memorise the lyrics.
 You can divide the verses and have different groups sing each part to involve everyone.

 3. Incorporate simple movements to engage the children.
-Try out these ideas:
+Feel free to make up yours or try out these ideas:

 4. After singing, have a brief discussion about what the song means.
 Ask open-ended questions to get the children thinking.